IBM/integrity-enforcer/docs/ACM/README_DEPLOY_IV_ACM_ENV.md

         - key: `environment`
         - values: `dev`

-      If you would like to use your own tags for selecting ACM managed clusters, change the above tags to your own.
+      If you would like to use your own tags for selecting ACM managed clusters as target for deploying IV, change the above tags to your own.

-  3. Create `policy-integrity.yaml` on an ACM managed cluster.
+  3. Enable `policy-integrity` on an ACM managed cluster (GitOps).

-      a)  Commit the `policy-integrity.yaml` to forked `policy-collection` GitHub repository, if you have customized as described above.
+      a)  Commit your changed configuration in `policy-integrity.yaml` to the `policy-collection` GitHub repository that you cloned earlier, if you have customized as described above.

+      If you have not customized `policy-integrity.yaml`, skip this step.

-      The following example shows how to check in configured `policy-integrity.yaml` to `policy-collection` GitHub repository.
+      The following example shows how to commit your custom `policy-integrity.yaml` to `policy-collection` GitHub repository.

        ```
        $ cd policy-collection